Heart Arrhythmia Procedure in Los Angeles, CA

 Atrial fibrillation can be done both open and minimally invasively.
 Surgical ablation techniques include:

-- The Maze procedure – During this open procedure, various incisions are made in both the left and right atrium for form scar tissue.
+- The Maze procedure: During this open procedure, various incisions are made in both the left and right atrium for form scar tissue.
 The scar tissue disrupts the path of abnormal electrical signals, limiting the effects of abnormal heart rates.

-- Minimally invasive surgical ablation – Minimally invasive surgical ablation is becoming a common alternative to the Maze procedure.
+- Minimally invasive surgical ablation: Minimally invasive surgical ablation is becoming a common alternative to the Maze procedure.
 Unlike open procedures, there are no large incisions.
 Minimally invasive ablation is done by using small incisions and small, lighted cameras to disrupt the path of abnormal electrical signals to normalize a patient’s heart rate.

 Contact The Bethencourt Group at (657) 241-9440 to properly diagnose and treat a heart arrhythmia.
 Dr. Bethencourt is a board-certified cardiac surgeon with extensive experience treating heart arrhythmia.